rafaelmartinezr/nxp_simtemp/docs/AI_NOTES.md

 Q:
 im using a workqueue in my kernel device, but i see its imprecise with the delay. how can i increase precision?

+Q:
+i have some functions defined in another c file for my device. how do i compile and link it all using kbuild?